MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/resource-org-subscriptions.md

 - Use capacity reservations to manage capacity in some regions.
 Your workload can then have the required capacity for high demand resources in a specific region.

-- Establish a dashboard with custom views to monitor used capacity levels, and set up alerts if capacity approaches critical levels, such as 90% CPU usage.
+- Establish a dashboard that has custom views to monitor used capacity levels, and set up alerts if capacity approaches critical levels, such as 90% CPU usage.

 - Raise support requests for quota increases under subscription provisioning, such as for total available VM cores within a subscription.
 Ensure that your quota limits are set before your workloads exceed the default limits.